Chhavi0711/Astral_Trails_2025/Week_1/readme.md

 ## Sessions
 In Week 1, we started with a foundational overview of astronomy through an "Astronomy 101" session, followed by a night sky observation session.
-We also introduced the mentees to cosmic rays and their significance, and explored the fundamental concepts related to the universe's evolution.experience
+We also introduced the mentees to cosmic rays and their significance, and explored the fundamental concepts related to the universe's evolution.

 ### Study links:
 https://sciencenotes.org/cosmic-rays-explained/